almostearthling/when-command/support/docs/main.md

 * [configuration-only](cfgform.md) application: `config`
 * resident [tray area](tray.md) application: `start`
+* various helpful [setup](install.md#installation-completion) utilities: `tool`
 * ...

 See the specific parts of the documentation for details on each application.
+The suggested [installation procedure](install.md), however, can be used to set up application icons for the resident application and for the configuration utility, as well as to configure **When** to start in the background at login.

 ## About this Documentation